The 6 Tattoo Trends Blowing Up Your Instagram Feed in 2018

 Before you go all in with any of these trends, remember the non-negotiables of pairing up with a tattoo artist.
 Start by requesting a quote and/or consultation, in addition to looking at the style and subject matter of their work.
 If the latter doesn’t match up with what you want, then keep looking.

-Also, “Don’t tell a custom artist you love their work, then send them screenshots of other artists designs expecting them to copy it,” says Sicklinger.
+Also, “Don’t tell a custom artist you love their work, then send them screenshots of other artists’ designs expecting them to copy it,” says Sicklinger.
 “Keep your ideas simple.
 Don’t expect an artist to listen to your life story and be able to render the 20 things you want represented in your tattoo in a piece the size of a quarter.”

-To that same note, be patient!
+And be patient!
 Tattoo artists are people, too, and may need time to answer emails and confirm appointments.
 If it’s the right artist, they’re well worth the wait.
 And above all, remember that getting tattooed should be fun.
-“Find artists you trust whose work you like, do not go for the cheapest option or try to bargain you will get what you pay for,” says Sicklinger.
+“Find artists you trust whose work you like; do not go for the cheapest option or try to bargain.
+You will get what you pay for,” says Sicklinger.

 Now that you have a launching pad for inspo, see examples of every trend, ahead.